Sunday, December 26, 2010

 Something very special arrived in the mail yesterday from my very creative and talented friend, Katherine, at Sew Me Something Good.

-Being fellow Albertans is only one thread that connects our hearts.... we met on-line shortly after I started blogging.
-I kept returning to her site because I LOVED seeing what delightful thing she was creating next!
-It turns out she's the crafts-woman I'd like to be (but don't really have the patience for -- I'm much better with at knitting words together than yarn).
+That we are fellow Albertans is one thread that connects our hearts.
+We met on-line shortly after I started blogging.
+I keep returning to her site because I LOVE seeing what delightful thing she is working on next.

-Sorry... back to the surprise.... here is what arrived in the mail via express-post....
+Back to the surprise... here is what arrived in the mail via express-post:

 A cute fabric graphic sewn to a paper card